wanted5games/unity-game-interface-package/README.md

 ## Usage

 All API calls are accessible via the `GameInterface` singleton instance.
-This singleton mirrors the JavaScript API described in the [documentation](http://docs.famobi.com/) as closely as possible.
+This singleton mirrors the JavaScript API described in the [documentation](https://docs.famobi.com/) as closely as possible.

+💡 **Tip**: Refer to the [documentation](https://docs.famobi.com/) for detailed API specifications, best practices, and integration requirements.

 ```C#
 GameInterface.Instance.GameReady();